Anon-Planet/thgtoa/guide.md

         -   Ads and Pop-Ups are blocked

-I would recommend the "Silver" level for most cases.
+We would recommend the "Silver" level for most cases.
 The Gold level should only be enabled if you think you are accessing suspicious or dangerous websites or if you are extra paranoid.
 The Gold mode will also most likely break many websites that rely actively on JavaScript.

 As JavaScript is enabled in the Silver mode, please see [Appendix A5: Additional browser precautions with JavaScript enabled].